zhinoos-adibi/machine-learning/README.md

 # machine-learning
-This Repository contain my codes in machine-learning feild.
+This Repository contains my codes in machine-learning feild.